 how caffeine impacts estrogen

 As mentioned, the caffeine-hormone connection is convoluted.
 Like taking supplements, it’s very bio-individual!
-When it comes to estrogen, specifically, caffeine appears to affect estrogen differently by racial groups.
+When it comes to estrogen, for example, caffeine appears to affect women differently by racial groups.
 For example, one study shows that higher caffeine consumption was associated with higher estrogen levels for Asian women.
 However, the exact reverse effect was found for white women—higher caffeine intake was associated with lower estrogen levels.
 In Black women, there was a slight rise in estrogen levels, but it wasn’t statistically significant.
 Ultimately, conflicting reports makes it difficult for medical providers to accurately predict hormonal fluctuations.
 It’s also important to remember that estrogen levels differ in every woman and change throughout her monthly cycle.

 4 WAYS TO MAKE YOUR COFFEE more hormone-friendly